 August 12, 2016

 Object dependencies storage method has been modified, which made it possible to add the object dependencies from the RULE statements.

-When generating the migration script, the dependent columns indexes are now correctly taken into account.
+When generating migration script, the dependent columns indexes are now correctly taken into account.

-The analysis of the type definition with the INTERNALLENGTH attribute has been updated.
+Parsing of type definitions with INTERNALLENGTH attribute has been fixed.

 The cases of false differences display in stored procedures that return the jsonb type and in the tables using

 nextval with a value in double quotes as a default value have been updated.